firstdominoeu/website/readme.md

 code .
 ```

 > **How does `direnv` work?** Whenever you navigate into this directory, your tools are automatically loaded.
-The moment you leave the directory (`cd ..`), those tools instantly disappear from your shell, keeping your system completely clean.
+The moment you leave the directory, those tools instantly disappear from your shell, keeping your system completely clean.

 ### Cleaning Up